 operations to the hdd involved, we should bring down the debug level on KNB

-#2 Updated by Saurabh Garg about 14 years ago
+#2 Updated by Saurabh Garg almost 17 years ago

 Integrating log4j in Metacat.
 The debug levels will be as specified before:

 The exception to this rule is any use of log4j in catch() will default to error

 irrespective of the debug level set in the statement.
 If it is obvious that the

 level should either be set to fatal or warn, then those levels can be used.

 As evident from the above described levels, Info and Debug will be used more

 like Debug 1 and Debug 2 levels.
 Hence, by default, the configuration in

 log4j.properties would specify printing Fatal, Error and Warn levels.
 While